penseipublicidade/website/docs/controls/text.md

 ### `size`

 Text size in virtual pixels.

-Default is `14`.
+Defaults to `14`.

 ### `spans`